Skip to main content

 Setting Alert Conditions

-The alert conditions can be configured to trigger if the count of the query reaches a predefind threshold.
+The alert conditions can be configured to trigger if the query or formula value reaches a predefined threshold.

-• Evaluate the query count over the last: 5 minutes, 10 minutes, 30 minutes, 1 hour, 2 hours, 4 hours or 1 day.
+• Evaluate the query or formula over the last: 5 minutes, 10 minutes, 30 minutes, 1 hour, 2 hours, 4 hours or 1 day.
 Evaluation is across a rolling time window in groups aligned from midnight.

 • Evaluate if query is above, above or equal to, below, or below or equal to the threshold.